 CATA monitors performance and sets federally required targets for its fixed-route bus service and its demand response service.
-According to averages calculated using CYs 2016-19 data, CATA's demand response system runs about 127,000 VRM annually, and its fixed route bus system runs about 212,000 VRM annually.
-CATA has established targets for state fiscal year (SFY) 2021 (July 2020 to June 2021), and it expresses its rate targets per one million vehicle miles traveled.
+According to averages calculated using CYs 2018-22 data, CATA's demand response system runs about 136,000 VRM annually, and its fixed-route bus system runs about 279,000 VRM annually.
+CATA has established targets for state fiscal year (SFY) 2023 (July 2022 to June 2023), and it expresses its rate targets per one million vehicle-miles traveled.

 Table 4 shows past averages for the federally required transit safety measures for CATA's fixed-route and demand response services.
 While this historic data is shown in calendar years, as opposed to state fiscal years, this table does provide details about expected fatalities, injuries, safety events and expected system reliability within a 12-month period.
-The table provides CYs 2016-19 averages for the fatality, injury and safety event measures, and CYs 2016-18 averages for the system reliability measure.22
+The table provides CYs 2018-22 averages for the fatality, injury and safety event measures, and system reliability measure.22